HyperParasite: Reception

 HyperParasite has received "mixed or average" reviews, according to review aggregator Metacritic.
 Critics praised the gameplay, uniqueness and presentation, but criticized the steep difficulty level for casual gamers.
 Many critics praised the game for its addictive gameplay.

-Lorenzo Lombardi of PSX Extreme rated HyperParasite a 7.8/10, concluding: "HyperParasite is a frenetic, fast-paced roguelike that is not for the faint of a casual’s heart.
-Its uncompromising action keeps you on a razor’s edge, and the sixty characters ensure every playthrough is not the same.
+B. McCarthy of PSX Extreme rated HyperParasite a 7.8/10, concluding: "HyperParasite is a frenetic, fast-paced roguelike that is not for the faint of a casual's heart.
+Its uncompromising action keeps you on a razor's edge, and the sixty characters ensure every playthrough is not the same.
 But most importantly, it is a pitch-perfect love letter to the 1980s."

-ScreenRant gave HyperParasite 3 out of 5 stars writing "Everything about HyperParasite feels fresh and vibrant." and that the game "sports an incredible soundtrack and retro graphics that remain upbeat and energetic throughout each of the game's levels."
+Screen Rant gave HyperParasite 3 out of 5 stars writing "Everything about HyperParasite feels fresh and vibrant." and that the game "sports an incredible soundtrack and retro graphics that remain upbeat and energetic throughout each of the game's levels."
 Noting that the difficulty level and perma-death mechanics could be too harsh for casual gamers.

 Dominic Tarason of Rock Paper Shotgun gave an overall positive review.
 However, he refrained from giving an actual score based on the game's early access status at the time.

-Matt Gardner of Forbes named HyperParasite his indie game of the year for 2020, adding "I’d go so far as to name it my favorite game of the year outright."
+Matt Gardner of Forbes named HyperParasite his indie game of the year for 2020, adding "I'd go so far as to name it my favorite game of the year outright."

 In the May 2020 edition of PlayStation Official Magazine UK Aaron Potter concluded: "Body-swapping for new powers never gets dull.
 HyperParasite is creative roguelike with major progression issues, but heaps of derisive charm and tight twin-stick shooting".